Configuring Subscription Analytics settings

 Global data settings apply to all sources in your account and cannot be configured individually for each source.

 To access them, go to Settings & Data > Data Settings.
-Two of the options are specific to Subscription Analytics:
+Some of the options are specific to Subscription Analytics:

 Screenshot of the Data Settings page highlighting two drop-downs: Record churn in your reports and Reclassify upgrades/downgrades that occur.